OctoPrint/plugins.octoprint.org/_plugins/automaticshutdown.md

   - windows
   - macos

-disabled: The original author does no longer maintain the plugin and it currently contains bugs.
-Installation is not recommended until a new maintainer has been found and the bugs have been fixed.

 ---

 This OctoPrint plugin enables the system to be automatically shut down after a print is finished.